martyr-deepin/arch-deepin/README.md

     sudo pacman -Sy deepin-extra

+# Build for Third-Party Repositories

+All the related PKGBUILDs are put in `pkgbuild` directory, and it could be easily to maintainer deepin packages in third-party repositories, more information to see [HACKING.md](HACKING.md).

 # Launch DDE

   We can use either lightdm or xinit to launch DDE, if use xinit,